For years, I was told that the secret to juicy, tender meat and poultry is brining.

-Now that we know what dry-brining is, what are its advantages, especially when cooking a Christmas day turkey?
+Now that we know what dry-brining is, let's see the are advantages are.

-- You get the most crispy skin: The turkey will sit uncovered in the fridge while in its dry brine.
+- You Get the Crispy Skin: The turkey will sit uncovered in the fridge while in its dry brine.
 This might seems a bit strange but it really does help dry out the skin to ensure you get the most crispy golden skin!
 If you are worried about the turkey touching other food, you can loosely cover it with foil or plastic wrap and just uncovered it the night before.

 Dry brining your first turkey is a bit of an adventure, here a few things you should know.

-- Use any cooking method.
-Once your turkey is brined for at least 24 hours, you can choose whatever cooking method you like; oven roasting, deep-frying, or even grilling
+- You Can Use Any Cooking Method.
+Once your turkey is brined for at least 24 hours, you can choose whatever cooking method you like; oven roasting, deep-frying, or even grilling.

 Dry Brine Turkey